 3. Wheddon Cross to Dunkery Beacon

-To see Somerset at its best you are going to want to book one of the dog friendly Somerset cottages so you have a few days to clock up those paw miles.
+To see Somerset at its best, you are going to want to book a Somerset holiday property that allows pets so you have a few days to clock up those paw miles.
 This circular eight-mile walk takes you across farmland to an open moor where you will climb a dizzying 1170 feet to reach the highest point in the south of England.
 Your return is rewarded with a ramble through a valley of mature woodland.

 From its shores that include the Great South West Coastal Path to the historic cobbled streets of Bath, there is something for every keen dog walker.
 Let’s not forget to include Exmoor National Park and some unforgettable woodland walks in Somerset with dogs.
 You can also check out our superb range of Somerset dog friendly hot tub cottage holidays which are close to these walks.

 No one enters this county without sampling its renowned cider and activities so you will be pleased to know that some of the best pet friendly days out in Somerset are there for you near every trail you take.